"Do not tell a friend anything you would conceal from an enemy."

 "How dare you!" cried Haroun al-Rashid.
 "Don't you know who I am?"

-A thin man whom Arram had never seen before seemed to be in charge.
+A thin man whom Arram did not recognize to be in charge.
 "Up to your old tricks again, Abu al-Hassan?" said the thin man.
 "I showed you mercy last time, but now you leave me no choice."

 Arram struggled in the grip of the slave and said, "Do you have any idea who that is?"